Game of Thrones season 8 episode 5 trailer teases next big battle

-How can there be only two episodes remaining in the Game of Thrones saga?
+How can there be only two episodes left in the last season of Game of Thrones?

-But there's no time to stop, lift a glass of Arbor Gold, and reflect.
-HBO aired a trailer for episode 5 after the conclusion of episode 4 Sunday night, and things are only getting more tense.
+But there's no time to stop, lift a glass of Arbor Gold and reflect.
+HBO aired a trailer for episode 5 after episode 4 Sunday night, and things are only getting more tense.

 The teaser didn't offer any spoilers, but Cersei looked smug, Tyrion looked nervous, and Euron was checking those skies for a certain flying blowtorch.
 And hey, Jon Snow, good thing you took the Pony Express instead of riding your dragon after all.